Vasanthadithya-mundrathi/Sovereign-s-Edict/README.md

 Sovereign's Edict is a ground-truthed, scalable, and ethically robust public consultation intelligence engine.
 Moving beyond shallow sentiment analysis, it delivers real-time, clause-level "argument maps" and suggested policy maneuvers—giving policymakers a true X-ray of public feedback, with every insight backed by verifiable sources.

-## Problem Statement

-Ministries face thousands of comments on proposed laws but lack tools for extracting actionable intelligence.
-Mere "sentiment" is useless; real decision-making needs to know the why, where, and how behind opposition and support.

 ## Key Features

 1. **Clause-Level Battlefield Map**: Visually shows where (which clauses/sections) the sharpest opposition or support clusters.